-These and other restrictions led to various forms of resistance and protest.
-For example, [16] Lawal Dedee, a human rights activists and regular worshipper at Majema mosque in Jos, stated that during the COVID-19 lockdown he stopped attending congregational prayer for about two months.
-He explained the rationale for this decision: "The new form of worship that required two-meter gap between worshippers was completely a new experience for me.
+These and other restrictions led to different forms of resistance and protest.
+For example, Lawal Dedee, a human rights activists and regular worshipper at Majema mosque in Jos, stated that during the COVID-19 lockdown he stopped attending congregational prayer for about two months.
+As he explained this decision: "The new form of worship that required two-meter gap between worshippers was completely a new experience for me.
 Therefore, I was confused and felt like I was not doing the right worship.
-Because of that, I restricted myself to praying at home with my family."13 Another interviewee, Malam Babangida Lawal, described an incident at the Al-Bayan Mosque in Jos:
+Because of that, I restricted myself to praying at home with my family."
+Another interviewee, Malam Babangida Lawal, described an incident at the Al-Bayan Mosque in Jos:

 That week in November 2020, I went for a Friday congregational worship.
-After [17] conducting the usual sermon, the Imam announced that he will not lead such a new form of prayer.
-He urged the congregation to form rows shoulder-to-shoulder and neglect governmental regulation.
-To my surprise, most of the audience shouted "Allāhu Akbar!" in praise of the imam and complied to his request.14
+After conducting the usual sermon, the Imam announced that he will not lead such a new

-9 Interview with Malam Musa Shehu, a teacher and worshipper at Balarabe Street Mosque Jos, November 2020.
+Interview with Malam Musa Shehu, a teacher and worshipper at Balarabe Street Mosque Jos, November 2020.

-10 Interview with Georgina Gomwir, a member of the St. Mary's Church Jos, February 2021.
+Interview with Georgina Gomwir, a member of the St. Mary's Church Jos, February 2021.

-11 Interview with Lawal Muhammad, an imam at Anguwan Rogo Jos, February 2021.
+Interview with Lawal Muhammad, an imam at Anguwan Rogo Jos, February 2021.

-12 Interview with Audu Kenneth, a regular member of the Emmanuel Baptist Church Jos, February 2021.
+Interview with Audu Kenneth, a regular member of the Emmanuel Baptist Church Jos, February 2021.

-13 Interview with Lawal Dedee, a humanitarian, Jos, February 2021.
+Interview with Lawal Dedee, a humanitarian, Jos, February 2021.